bdthemes/zoloblocks/readme.txt

 - Initialized gradient text control.
 - Added an advanced button for expanded functionality.
 - Table of Contents Block**: Introduced a sticky feature for better usability.
+- Advanced Icon box: Responsive options added to the offset control.

 = 2.1.0 - 13-11-2024 =